 What are the triggers?

-There are so many triggers and I never know what my face is going to look like from hour to hour 🙁 I find that it really flares up if I’m stressed, embarrassed or feeling hot, whenever I have a shower and whenever I cook, because I’m often leaning over hot saucepans or opening the hot oven!
+There are so many triggers and I never know what my face is going to look like from hour to hour 🙁 I find that it really flares up if I’m stressed, embarrassed or feeling hot, when I have a shower and when I cook, because I’m often leaning over hot saucepans or opening the hot oven!

 Other triggers can include changes in weather, alcohol and spicy foods.